 One of the most important requirements for growing lavender (lavandula) is proper soil.
 Lavender does best in well drained soil where it gets a minimum of 6 hours of full sun, with a pH of 7.0 or greater.
 Take a soil sample to your local Cornell extension or purchase a good pH meter at your local nursery store.
 You can make your soil have a less acidic pH by adding lime.
 I recommend adding lime twice a year as it can take 6 or more months for lime to react in the soil.
-Hydrated lime is faster acting than ground limestone while most dolomite limestones are slower.
+Hydrated lime is faster acting than ground limestone.
 I add it in the fall and again in the spring.

 The following is a list I have created to give you success growing lavender in zone 5 or lower.
 See Zone Chart below:

 1. Make sure planting bed is free draining and in full sun, minimum 6 hours a day.

 2. Check soil pH and amend planting bed prior to planting if possible. pH of 7.0 or greater required.

 3. Buy your lavender plants from a reputable grower who propagates their own stock in your zone.
 This ensures the plants have been

 acclimated to wintering over in your area and are also true lavender varieties from parent stock.
 Ask for varieties hardy in your

 4. Apply lime fall and spring.